anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 ### Steps to Reproduce
 1. Open Employee Registration form
 2. Fill every field with valid data
-3. Click on "submit"
+3. Click on "Submit"
 4. View the registration table displayed under the form

 ### Expected Result
 - The registration table should adjust to the form's size

 ### Actual Result
-The registration table expands outside the form's boundaries
+- The registration table expands outside the form's boundaries

 ### Status
 Open